Visit the Stroke patient page

 Vanderbilt is committed to advancing the field of stroke care, as evidenced through a large focus on clinical trials and other cutting-edge research initiatives.
 (Patients interested in clinical trials can learn more at the Vanderbilt Stroke Center.)

 Vanderbilt also provides a Teleneurology network, such that care of acute neurological emergencies such as stroke can be advised over a video link to a network of hospitals in Tennessee and Kentucky.

 As a comprehensive stroke center, Vanderbilt is certified by the American Heart Association, receiving gold status for several years.
 The Get With The Guidelines program for stroke centers has also awarded Vanderbilt with a gold certificate each year.
-In addition to maintaining a leadership role in Middle Tennessee, the Stroke Division at Vanderbilt participates regionally and nationally in the Stroke Belt Consortium, the American Heart Association Stroke Team and in numerous National Institutes of Health-sponsored and industry-funded clinical drug studies.
+In addition to maintaining a leadership role in Middle Tennessee, the Stroke Division at Vanderbilt participates regionally and nationally in the Stroke Belt Consortium, the American Heart Association Stroke Team and in numerous National Institutes of Health-sponsored and industry-funded clinical trials and drug studies.

 Comprehensive stroke care at Vanderbilt means advancing the boundaries of what that care looks like.
 Vanderbilt’s unique position as a leader in clinical stroke care also makes it a haven for research.
 Research extends beyond the Stroke Division, as several faculty within the division actively work cross-departmentally to address the relationships between Neurocritical Care and Neurosurgery.

 Highlights of current areas of clinical and lab-based research include:

 - C3Fit involving post-stroke care, a large national study involving 18 comprehensive stroke centers, with the coordinating center at VUMC.

 - Clinical drug trials involving various treatments in stroke, aneurysms, etc.

 - Relationships between Neurocritical Care and Cognitive impairment